Florence Gell: Background

 Florence Gell was born in 1906 to Annie Reed and George Arthur Bailey in Lachute Mills, Quebec.
 She moved with her family at a young age to Sault Ste.
 Marie, Ontario, where she lived until 1919.
 Gell was living independently of her parents and was in full-time employment in Toronto, Ontario, by late 1920.
-She married George William Gell in 1930 in Toronto before moving to the Lambton Park neighbourhood of York in 1932, where they had two sons, Robert (1937) and John (1940).
+She married George William Gell in 1930 in Toronto before moving to the Lambton Park neighbourhood of York in 1932, where they had two sons.
 George Gell served with the Royal Canadian Air Force and was killed in Germany in April 1945.

 Politics

-Florence Gell was a role model and trailblazer for women in public life in the Township, later Borough (1967), then City (1983) of York.
-While serving as a school trustee (1951–1953), she was elected Chair of the York Board of Education (Jan 1953) and then a member of York's Municipal Council (Dec 1953).
+While serving as a school trustee (1951–1953), Gell was elected Chair of the York Board of Education (Jan 1953) and then a member of York's Municipal Council (Dec 1953).
 For the majority of her time on the council, Gell served (first appointed, then elected) as a Deputy Reeve (1958–1966).
-She was the first woman to hold each of the positions of York Board Chair, Municipal Councillor, and Deputy Reeve, as well as the only woman on the York Council during her thirteen-year tenure.
+She was the first woman to hold each of the positions of York Board Chair, Municipal Councillor, and Deputy Reeve, as well as the only woman on the York Council during her tenure.

-Florence Gell inspired Gayle Christie to enter York politics.
-Gell was Christie's heroine.
-Christie followed in Gell's political footsteps and was elected Mayor of York (1978).
-Gell was also an important inspiration to Frances Nunziata, who was also elected Mayor of York (1994).
-Christie and Nunziata were the only women to be elected Mayor of York, which included holders of the equivalent position of Reeve on the old Township Council.
+Gell inspired Gayle Christie to enter York politics.
+Christie was elected Mayor of York in 1978.

-Municipal Council of the Township of York

-During her time (1954–1966) on the York Township Council, Florence Gell was involved in all of its functions: health & welfare, traffic, housing, parks & recreation, library services, finance, planning, etc. She took a hands-on approach to all aspects of her work.
-Gell commonly engaged in direct, personal consultations with her constituents.
-She kept a list of every person who phoned her with their concerns.
+During her time (1954–1966) on the York Township Council, Gell was involved in its functions of health & welfare, traffic, housing, parks & recreation, library services, finance, planning, etc. She engaged in direct consultations with her constituents and kept a list of every person who phoned her with their concerns.